ubarsc/python-fmask/doc/source/index.rst

 See `RIOS documentation <http://rioshome.org/rios_imagewriter.html#rios.imagewriter.setDefaultDriver>`_ for more information and how to change this using environment variables.

-**Note:** these examples are for use in a Unix/Linux shell.
-Windows users will have to expand the wildcards themselves.
+**Note:** these examples are for use in a Unix/Linux shell so that the filename wildcards get expanded properly.
+Windows users should prefix these commands with "python PATH\\TO\\fmask_expandWildcards.py" where PATH\\TO\\fmask_expandWildcards.py is the output of "where fmask_expandWildcards.py".

 USGS Landsat
 ^^^^^^^^^^^^